-Seems scarry but with proper preperation you can succeed in securing a great job or internship.
+Seems scary but with proper preparation you can succeed in securing a great job or internship.

 Mock Interviews with Seniors

 Every year, Amy Donegan, compiles a list of seniors who have jobs by industry, company who are willing to provide advice and conduct mock interviews with other seniors and juniors in CSOM.
 You can pick up the list in Fulton 360 in September.

 From the Author of the bestselling interview resource "Case in Point" Marc Cosentino, we have now subscribed to a great new resource to help you prep for